1. Rosleague Manor, Co. Galway

 Resting on the quiet shores of Ballinakill Bay, and beautifully secluded within 30 acres of its own private woodland, Rosleague Manor in Connemara is one of Ireland’s finest regency hotels.

-Tucked away near the beautiful Connemara town of Letterfrack, just 15 kilometres from the buzzing town of Clifden.
-Just 5 minutes drive to Kylemore's beautiful Abbey and walled gardens.
-Salmon, trout and sea fishing; golf and horse-riding all available in the area.
+Tucked away near the beautiful Connemara town of Letterfrack, just 15 kilometres from the buzzing town of Clifden and 5 minutes drive to Kylemore's beautiful Abbey and walled gardens, the area is rich with beauty and has something for everyone.
+Salmon, trout and sea-fishing, golf and horse-riding are all also available in the area.

 The View: Over Ballinakill Bay in Connemara

-Rathmullan House 4 Star Luxury Hotel.
-Set in idyllic wooded grounds overlooking Lough Swilly in Co Donegal and just a few steps from a two-mile long golden beach, the luxury hotel and restaurant is the perfect place to unwind and enjoy the good things in life.
-Renowned for the award-winning food, locally sourced and expertly cooked, and the beautifully furnished bedrooms, what brings it all together is the genuine family warmth of the welcome you receive here.
+Set in idyllic wooded grounds overlooking Lough Swilly in Co Donegal and just a few steps from a two-mile long golden beach, the luxury Rathmullan House hotel and restaurant is the perfect place to unwind and enjoy the good things in life.
+Renowned for its award-winning food, locally sourced and expertly cooked, and beautifully furnished bedrooms, what brings it all together is the genuine warm family welcome you receive here.
 With its stunning location, right beside the sea, you can stroll through the gardens of this lovely old house down to a mile long sandy beach.

 The View: Over Lough Swilly.

-Hidden away on the shores of Caragh Lake on the Ring of Kerry, Carrig Country House is the perfect place to ‘escape from it all’, relax and enjoy some of the most beautiful and unspoiled scenery in Ireland.
-Enjoy a great night's sleep awake to the sound of the lake lapping on the shore.
-Stroll through the wonderful gardens or sneak away to a secluded corner in one of the spacious drawing rooms and indulge in a good book or game of chess.
+Hidden away on the shores of Caragh Lake on the Ring of Kerry, Carrig Country House is the perfect place to escape from it all, relax and enjoy some of the most beautiful and unspoiled scenery in Ireland.
+Enjoy a great night's sleep and awake to the sound of the lake lapping on the shore; stroll through the wonderful gardens or sneak away to a secluded corner in one of the spacious drawing rooms to indulge in a good book or game of chess.

 The View: Over Caragh Lake

 Currarevagh House is a Victorian country manor romantically situated on the shores of Lough Corrib in 150 acres of private woodland.
-Built by the present owner's ancestors in 1842, it is still run more along the lines of a private country house rather than as a hotel, and the tranquil informality lends itself to those seeking to escape today’s hectic world.
-The exceptional food, cooked with originality and passion as well as the magical grounds take centre stage at Currarevagh, and it is the perfect base for exploring the magnificent west of Ireland.
+Built by the present owner's ancestors in 1842, it maintains the atmosphere of a private country house rather than as a hotel, and that informal tranquility lends itself to those seeking an escape from today’s hectic world.
+The exceptional food, cooked with originality and passion, and magical grounds take centre stage at Currarevagh, and making it the perfect base for exploring the magnificent west of Ireland.

 The View: Over Lough Corrib in Connemara